Eden Hazard transfer news: Chelsea accept £88m offer from Real Madrid for Belgium star | Goal.com

 He will become their record sale after 12 months of negotiations regarding his future.

-Madrid showed their intent to sign Hazard last summer but a deal could not be reached despite Hazard hinting during Belgium's run to the World Cup semi-finals that he would be open to a move.
+Madrid showed their intent to sign Hazard last summer but a deal could not be reached despite the attacker hinting during Belgium's run to the World Cup semi-finals that he would be open to a move.

 He instead entered the penultimate year of his contract at Stamford Bridge, and with no new deal ever looking likely to be agreed, Chelsea were put in a position in which they needed to sell their superstar before he left on a free transfer in the summer of 2020.